 Fans that circulate air within your home can improve your comfort level.
 Window fans use relatively little electricity and provide sufficient cooling for homes in many parts of the country.

-For larger homes, a whole house fan provides excellent ventilation to achieve lower indoor temperatures.
+For larger homes in moderate or dry weather, a whole house fan provides excellent ventilation to achieve lower indoor temperatures.
 For homes with ducts, an alternative approach uses those ducts to supply ventilation air throughout the home.